alexqfredrickson/notes/devops/kubernetes.md

  * Horizontal autoscaling
  * IPv4/IPv6 dual-stack address allocation for pods/services

+## Control Plane

+The Kubernetes *control plane* is really just a shorthand way of referring to five distinct services: `kube-apiserver`, `etcd`, `kube-scheduler`, `kube-controller-manager`, and `cloud-controller-manager`.

+They usually run on the same box - generally a box that does not house other containers - but each service is distinct and can be scaled out independently of the others, creating a distributed control plane.

+### `kube-apiserver`

+`kube-apiserver` is a REST API used to communicate with a given Kubernetes cluster.

+### `etcd`

+`etcd` is a [key-value store](https://etcd.io/) that Kubernetes uses to store cluster data.

+### `kube-scheduler`

+`kube-scheduler` places K8S pods in K8S nodes, based on resource requirements, hardware/software constraints, and policy constraints.
+Also based on "affinity specifications", "data locality", and "inter-workfload interference", but [the Kubernetes documentation](https://kubernetes.io/docs/concepts/architecture/#kube-scheduler) is vague on what that actually means.

+### `kube-controller-manager`

+`kube-controller-manager` runs controller processes.
+A controller watches the shared cluster state in a loop, via the `kube-apiserver`, and makes changes to the cluster, attempting to move towards desired state.

+Controllers are separate processes *logically*, but they run in a single binary/process to reduce complexity.

+Controllers include things like "node controllers" which respond when nodes go down, "job controllers" which create pods for one-off tasks, "endpoint slice controllers" which provide links between K8S services and K8S pods, "service account controllers" which create ServiceAccounts for new namespaces, etc.

+### `cloud-controller-manager`

+`cloud-controller-manager` provides capabilities to interact with cloud services - delegating some responsibilities to them.
+For example: "node controllers" in this context will interact with nodes located in the cloud.

 ## Pods

 Pods (like a pod of whales) is a group of one or more containers.
 They share storage and network resources.
 They share the same specification on how to run the containers.
 They are co-located.
 A pod may have init containers.
 You can inject ephemeral containers into a pod for debugging purposes.